GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 RDF/turtle prescribe to enclose URIs inside of angle brackets to designate the string between brackets as URI.
 The angle brackets themselves are not part of URI.
 E.g. first line *predicate* is URI `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`.

 In the second line of the example you've seen that *object* could also be [R<span/>DF Literal].
 In RDF/turtle the string l<span>iterals are in double-quotes to distibguish them from URIs.
-Double-quotes are not part of the [R<span/>DF Literal].
-The third statement *object* is string *Alice*.
+E.g. the third statement *object* is string *Alice*.

-There are other ways to represent RDF triples: e.g. [RDF/XML](https://en.wikipedia.org/wiki/RDF/XML).
+There are other ways to represent RDF triples: e.g. [R<span/>DF/XML](https://en.wikipedia.org/wiki/RDF/XML).
 However [RDF/turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) syntax plays special role.
 It used as important part of query language SPARQL.
 It is also main RDF representation in various W3C and similar formal documents.

 So from this point: